|

 Mr. and Mrs. William Paterson

-and daughter, Patricia, spent a day at Philadelphia and attended a musical
+[Patterson] and daughter, Patricia, spent a day at Philadelphia and attended a

-comedy, 'Sweet Bye and Bye'.
-Mr. Paterson's [Patterson's] niece, Miriam Lavelle, has a
+musical comedy, 'Sweet Bye and Bye'.
+Mr. Paterson's [Patterson's] niece, Miriam

 This is the only piece of